Joy in Jesus, Physician of Repenting Sinners

 We Must Share Jesus With Others

-We don’t evangelize because it is pleasant or easy or because we may be successful.
+Evangelist Leighton Ford says: We don’t evangelize because it is pleasant or easy or because we may be successful.
 But because Jesus has called us to do it.
 He is our Lord.
-We have no other choice but to trust and obey Him.
-(Leighton Ford)
+We have no other choice but to trust and obey Him and leave the results in His hands.

 With gratefulness to God, let us re-commit ourselves to trusting Christ and sharing His good news in word and deed with others.